top of page

 Prey is a 1977 British science fiction horror film directed by Norman J. Warren, produced by Terry Marcel and written by Max Cuff and Quinn Donoghue.
 The plot revolves around a carnivorous alien named Kator who lands on Earth with the mission to evaluate humans as a source of food.
 He befriends a lesbian couple, Jessica-Ann and Josephine, as part of his mission.
 The film features Barry Stokes, Glory Amen and Sally Faulkner.

-The film was shot in under two weeks on a budget of less than £60,000 using locations near Shepperton Studios in Surrey and only had a limited distribution upon release.
+The film was shot in under two weeks on a budget of less than £60,000, using locations near Shepperton Studios in Surrey and only had a limited distribution upon release.

-Critical response to the film has been mixed, with verdicts ranging from odd, bizarre, eccentric, ambitious and experimental, while the film's claustrophobic has drawn both praise and criticism.
+Critical response to the film has been mixed, with verdicts ranging from odd, bizarre, eccentric, ambitious and experimental, while the film's claustrophobic atmosphere has drawn both praise and criticism.

 Pray has also been compared to the vampire and zombie genre, as well as been cited as an example of the exploitation and sexploitation sub genre of filmmaking.